jstkdng/ueberzugpp/README.md

     {"action":"remove","identifier":"preview"}
     ```

-3. This project supports more filetypes by using [opencv](https://docs.opencv.org/4.7.0/d4/da8/group__imgcodecs.html#ga288b8b3da0892bd651fce07b3bbd3a56).
-But not SVGs, you have to convert and cache them first.
+3. This project supports more filetypes by trying to use opencv if supported and libvips as a fallback.

 Until further documentation is available, it is easy to find examples of scripts for the Ueberzug using the json parser around the web.